EhaabShareef/support-portal/guides/project-scope-audit.md

 ## Executive Summary
 - **Top Risks**
+  - Unsanitized sort column in ticket management allows arbitrary column names leading to potential SQL injection.
+  - Role/permission seeding clears all user data and assignments, risking data loss when run outside a disposable environment.
+  - Dynamic Tailwind classes for ticket colors are generated in PHP but not safelisted, causing missing styles in production builds.
-  - Duplicate migrations and seeders risk inconsistent schema and seeding (e.g., two `hardware_types` migrations and two hardware type seeders) leading to drift between environments.
+  - Duplicate and deprecated migrations can create schema drift between environments.
-  - Legacy Blade views (`resources/views/tickets`) remain alongside new Livewire tickets module and could reintroduce outdated UI or authorization gaps if referenced.
-  - Dynamic column sorting in ticket management lacks safelist and could allow SQL‑style injection if parameters are tampered with.
 - **Quick Wins**
-  - Consolidate hardware‑type migrations/seeders and prune legacy ticket views.
-  - Enforce a centralized card/layout component to remove styling drift across Livewire views.
+  - Introduce an allowlist for sortable ticket columns and validate the requested field.
+  - Remove destructive data wipes from `RolePermissionSeeder` or gate behind an environment check.
+  - Add a Tailwind safelist for status/priority color utilities and adopt shared card/button components.
+  - Prune legacy controllers, views, and migrations residing in `database/migrations/deprecated` and `resources/views/tickets`.
-- **Estimated Effort**: ~3 days engineering + design review.
+- **Estimated Effort**: ~4–5 days of engineering plus design review.

 ## Inventory Snapshot
 - **Routes / Entry Points** (`routes/web.php`)